numToStr/Comment.nvim/README.md

 ### 🌳 Treesitter

-This plugin also has the basic support of treesitter for calculating `commentstring` which works most of the time and might be all that someone needs.
+This plugin has native **treesitter** support for calculating `commentstring` which works for multiple (injected/embedded) languages like Vue or Markdown.
 But due to the nature of the parsed tree, this implementation has some known limitations.

 1. No `jsx/tsx` support.
 Its implementation was quite complicated.
 2. Invalid comment on the region where one language ends and the other starts.
 [Read more](https://github.com/numToStr/Comment.nvim/pull/62#issuecomment-972790418)

-For more advance use cases you should use [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring).
+For advance use cases, use [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring).
 See [`pre_hook`](#pre-hook) section for the integration.

 <a id="hooks"></a>